 “I … I understand.”
 The Djinn replied, its hesitating voice full of uncertain intention.

-There was another long pause and then the Djinn started to laugh with a bellow that made town’s wall shake and the river foam.
+There was another long pause and then the Djinn started to laugh with a bellow that made the town’s wall shake and the river foam.
 As the laugh grew louder, the shroud that covered the Djinn’s tiny oak and gold prison began to glow – not with the black-red aura that had killed the Persians, but a bright cherry red aura, like something picked off of a rainbow.
 Then the Djinn began to take shape.
 He wore a turban on his head, his long pointed beard had beaded gold threads woven into it, he had, rings on every finger, and on his right hip he had strapped a fierce looking scimitar.
 His skin hung in long folds, like dough.
 He had lost weight during his captivity.
 The folds of his stomach eventually gave way to red striped linen pants that were baggy around the upper thigh and tight around the calves.
-His calves tapered into tiny feet covered in green felt shoes with curled toes,
+His calves tapered into tiny feet covered in green felt shoes with curled toes.

 The Djinn laughed mightily as he picked her up by her shoulders, using the forefinger and thumb of his right hand and placed her onto his left shoulder.